Digital Audio Broadcasting: Launch and early adoption

-DAB+
+Creation of DAB+

-The term "DAB" most commonly refers both to a specific DAB standard using the MP2 audio codec, but can sometimes refer to a whole family of DAB-related standards, such as DAB+, DMB, and DAB-IP.
+The World DMB Forum (now WorldDAB) instructed its Technical Committee to work on an improved digital radio system.
+This work led to the creation of DAB+ in 2006.
+This new standard is based on DAB but uses newer MPEG-4 compression instead of MPEG-2, making it far more efficient and allowing more services to be broadcast without a loss in audio quality.

-WorldDAB, the organisation in charge of the DAB standards, announced DAB+, a major upgrade to the DAB standard in 2006, when the HE-AAC v2 audio codec (also known as eAAC+) was adopted.
+The HE-AAC v2 audio codec (also known as eAAC+) was adopted for DAB+.
 AAC+ uses a modified discrete cosine transform (MDCT) algorithm.
-The new standard, which is called DAB+, has also adopted the MPEG Surround audio format and stronger error correction coding in the form of Reed–Solomon coding.
+It has also adopted the MPEG Surround audio format and stronger error correction coding in the form of Reed–Solomon coding.
 DAB+ has been standardised as European Telecommunications Standards Institute (ETSI) TS 102 563.

 As DAB is not forward compatible with DAB+, older DAB receivers cannot receive DAB+ broadcasts.
 However, DAB receivers that were capable of receiving the new DAB+ standard after a firmware upgrade were being sold as early as July 2007.
-Generally, if a receiver is DAB+ compatible, there will be a sign on the product packaging.

-DAB+ broadcasts have launched in several countries like Australia, Czech Republic, Denmark, Germany, Hong Kong (now terminated), Italy, Malta, Norway, Poland, Switzerland, Belgium (October 2017), the United Kingdom and the Netherlands.
-Malta was the first country to launch DAB+ in Europe in October 2008.
-South Africa began a DAB+ technical pilot in November 2014 on channel 13F in Band 3.
+Malta was the first country to launch DAB+ broadcasts in Europe in October 2008 and DAB+ broadcasts have since been trialled or launched in more countries.
 If DAB+ stations launch in established DAB countries, they can transmit alongside existing DAB stations that use the older MPEG-1 Audio Layer II audio format, and most existing DAB stations are expected to continue broadcasting until the vast majority of receivers support DAB+.

-In the UK, DAB+ launched in January 2016 following a trial period starting September 2014.
-Ofcom published a consultation for a new national multiplex containing a mix of DAB and DAB+ services, with the intention of moving all services to DAB+ in the long term.
-In February 2016, the new national network Sound Digital launched with three DAB+ stations.
-In August 2021 the BBC started its first regular domestic broadcast of DAB+ in the Channel Islands and followed later with the start of local broadcasts in December 2021 in Cumbria and north Lancashire.

-DMB

-Digital multimedia broadcasting (DMB) and DAB-IP are both suitable for mobile radio and TV because they support MPEG 4 AVC and WMV9 respectively as video codecs.
-However, a DMB video subchannel can easily be added to any DAB transmission, as it was designed to be carried on a DAB subchannel.
-DMB broadcasts in South Korea carry conventional MPEG 1 Layer II DAB audio services alongside their DMB video services.